 Notable achievement: Helping raise nearly $200 million in charitable/below-market/public funds for high-quality affordable housing

 Now at the helm of the American Red Cross of Metropolitan Atlanta, Terri Badour became the first female executive of the Red Cross of Georgia in 2011, leading the organization as it responded to disasters from home fires to hurricanes, offered services to members of the armed forces and their families, organized blood collection, engaged volunteers, and provided health and safety training.

 Education: Western Michigan University, Florida State University (MS)

 Hometown: Saline, Michigan

-Notable achievements: Junior League of Atlanta Isolene Campbell Founder’s Circle Award, YWCA Academy of Women Achievers (2012), president of the Junior League of Atlanta (2001-2002), founder and first president of the Atlanta chapter of the Executive Women’s Golf Association (1992)
+Notable achievements: Atlanta Business Chronicle Women Who Mean Business (2019), Junior League of Atlanta Isolene Campbell Founder’s Circle Award, YWCA Academy of Women Achievers (2012), president of the Junior League of Atlanta (2001-2002), founder and first president of the Atlanta chapter of the Executive Women’s Golf Association (1992)

 Why I chose this work: I’ve always been drawn to service and giving back to my community.
 It’s a privilege to represent this iconic, worldwide emblem and to help others during the worst of times.